minvws/nl-kat-coordination/mula/docs/configuration.md

 # default: 86400
 SCHEDULER_PQ_GRACE=

+# The maximum of random objects that are requested from the random ooi
+# endpoint from the octopoes api: default: 50
+SCHEDULER_PQ_MAX_RANDOM_OBJECTS=

 # Interval in seconds of the execution of the `monitor_organisations` method
 # of the scheduler application to check newly created or removed organisations
 # from katalogus.
 It updates the organisations, their plugins, and the